-So, your vaginal discharge smells like cheese--this problem is more common than you may realize.
+So, your vaginal discharge smells like cheese—this problem is more common than you may realize.
 Having unusual vaginal discharge with a cheesy (or fishy) smell is a classic symptom of bacterial vaginosis (BV).
 Often, BV will present with a white or grey vaginal discharge that has one of the aforementioned odors.
-The primary culprit instigating these symptoms is a bacteria known as Gardnerella vaginallis; named after the researcher who discovered it in 1955: Hermann L. Gardner.
-This bacteria, when it overgrows, can easily cause a vaginal infection.
-The most common symptoms of BV is a malodorous smell from the vagina or discharge.
-This bad smell can often be worse after sexual intercourse, and occasionally worse after menstruation.
-This horrible bacteria can make a woman feel “unclean,” and even cause her to avoid sex altogether.
+The primary culprit instigating these symptoms, is a bacteria, known as Gardnerella vaginallis.
+This bacteria was named after the researcher who discovered it in 1955: Hermann L. Gardner.
+Gardnerella vaginallis, when it overgrows, can easily cause a vaginal infection.
+The most common symptom of BV is a malodorous smell from the vagina or discharge.
+This bad smell can often be worse after sexual intercourse; and, occasionally worse after menstruation.
+This horrible bacteria can make a woman feel “unclean;” and, even cause her to avoid sex altogether.
 Fortunately, there are plenty of treatments to clear up this problem.
-Once you get your vaginal microbiota back in line, the cheese or fishy smell will clear up right away!
+Once you get your vaginal microbiota back in line, the cheese (or fishy) smell will clear up right away!

-For healthy women without BV, their vaginal microflora is composed of significant amounts of bacteria in the Lactobacillus genus; and, smaller amounts of other bacteria and sometimes a little yeast.
-A healthy woman’s vaginal fluid will contain about 95% Lactobacillus genus bacteria; and, in each milliliter of this fluid there will be about 100 million different microscopic organisms (Anukam, 2006).
+For healthy women without BV, their vaginal microflora is composed of significant amounts of bacteria in the Lactobacillus genus; and, smaller amounts of other bacteria; and, sometimes, a little yeast.
+A healthy woman’s vaginal fluid will contain about 95% Lactobacillus genus bacteria; and, in each milliliter of this fluid, there will be about 100 million different microscopic organisms (Anukam, 2006).
 Women from diverse backgrounds will generally have the same types of bacteria living in their vaginas.
-Many of the Lactobacillus bacteria secrete lactic acid, which helps to acidify the vagina and keep the pH at a healthy acidic level; and, these bacteria can also produce hydrogen peroxide--which helps to keep pathogenic bacteria in check.
+Many of the Lactobacillus bacteria secrete lactic acid; which helps to acidify the vagina and keep the pH at a healthy acidic level.
+These probiotic bacteria can also produce hydrogen peroxide—which helps to keep pathogenic bacteria in check.

-When the bacteria in the vagina becomes dominated by the wrong anaerobic bacteria, these pathogens can cause an infection.
-In the case of BV, they also can cause a horrible vaginal smell--usually a strong smell that resembles cheese or fish.
+When the bacterial environment of the vagina becomes dominated by the wrong anaerobic bacteria, these pathogens can cause an infection.
+In the case of BV, they also can cause a horrible vaginal smell—usually a strong smell that resembles cheese or fish.
 To stop the bad smell, you need to establish the right bacterial balance in the vagina.
-At the close of this article, you can learn about a powerful, natural cure for BV!

 Bacterial Vaginosis Research

-The first study we will look at positively linked a “high cheese” odor to bacterial vaginosis.
+The first study we will look at, positively linked a “high cheese” odor, to BV.
 The study was published in The Journal of the American Medical Association [291.11 (2004): 1368-1379].
-The authors state that the chances of a woman having BV increases with a yellow discharge and the presence of a strong cheese smell.
-But, the presence of yellow vaginal discharge and vaginal redness made it more likely for a woman to be positive for trichomoniasis.
-The study also states that having white vaginal discharge made it less likely for a woman to be positive for BV.
-And, having moderate to profuse vaginal discharge is more indicative of BV than light vaginal discharge.
+The authors state, that the chances of a woman having BV, increases with a yellow discharge and the presence of a strong cheese smell.
+But, the presence of yellow vaginal discharge and vaginal redness, made it more likely for a woman to be positive for trichomoniasis.
+The study also states, that having white vaginal discharge, made it less likely for a woman to be positive for BV.
+And, having moderate to profuse vaginal discharge, is more indicative of BV than light vaginal discharge.

 Another study, published in Nursing Times [83.29 (1987): 44-5], also stated having a cheesy or fishy smelling vagina was a strong indicator of BV.
-The study stated that the classic bacteria that causes BV, Gardnerella vaginalis, caused more symptoms to occur in women who had this bacteria.
-Also, the presence of Gardnerella vaginalis was also linked to women having more vaginal discharge; this discharge was described as runny and yellow.
-77% of the women who had the classic BV causing bacteria Gardnerella vaginalis also had a high cheese or fishy vaginal smell.
+The study stated, that the classic bacteria that causes BV, Gardnerella vaginalis, instigated more symptoms to occur in women who had this bacteria.
+Also, the presence of Gardnerella vaginalis, was also linked to women having more vaginal discharge.
+This discharge was described as runny and yellow.
+77% of the women, who had the classic BV causing bacteria Gardnerella vaginalis, also had a high cheese or fishy vaginal smell.

-Another insightful study on this topic was published in the Journal of the Royal College of General Practitioners [37.295 (1987): 59-61].
+Another insightful study on this topic, was published in the Journal of the Royal College of General Practitioners [37.295 (1987): 59-61].
 Of the 162 women who participated in the study, 81 were positive for BV.
 Of the patients participating in the study, 83 of them had the symptoms of a strong cheesy vaginal odor.
 Of these women with a vaginal cheese smell, 63 (76%) of them were positive for Gardnerella vaginalis; which is a highly significant association.
-Thus, the odor from your vagina is a fairly accurate indicator you have BV if it strongly smells of cheese.
-Regarding vaginal discharge, 75% of women with profuse vaginal discharge were positive for BV; and, 70% of women with normal discharge did not have BV.
-Women who were positive for Gardnerella vaginallis were significantly more likely to have moderate to profuse vaginal discharge.
-And BV positive women had more of a chance for having yellow, green, or bloodstained vaginal discharge.
+Thus, the odor from your vagina, is a fairly accurate indicator you have BV—if it strongly smells of cheese.
+Regarding vaginal discharge, 75% of women with profuse vaginal discharge, were positive for BV; and, 70% of women with normal discharge, did not have BV.
+Women who were positive for Gardnerella vaginallis were significantly more likely to have moderate, to profuse, vaginal discharge.
+BV positive women also had more of a chance for having yellow, green, or bloodstained vaginal discharge.
 The following chart was taken from this study and demonstrates this:

 Bacterial Vaginosis Recurrence

-A study related how common the recurrence of bacterial vaginosis was.
+A study related how common the recurrence of BV was.
 The study was published in the Journal of Family Practice [53.11 (2004): 890-895].
 According to the authors, recurrence of BV is quite common.
-The authors state that when using a prescription drug for BV, a longer 10 or 14 day use of an antibiotic may be helpful.
+The authors state, that when using a prescription drug for BV, a longer 10 or 14 day use of an antibiotic may be helpful.
 Eating yogurt or inserting probiotic vaginal suppositories may also be beneficial to reduce the recurrence of BV.
-And, even after BV is cleared up, the authors suggest that using intravaginal metronidazole twice a week would be a prudent course of action to prevent such recurrences.
+And, even after BV is cleared up, the authors suggest that using intravaginal metronidazole, twice a week, would be a prudent course of action to prevent such recurrences.

 After therapy with oral metronidazole, 30% of patients who initially responded experience recurrence of symptoms within 3 months.
 Reasons for recurrence are unclear and include the possibility of reinfection, but recurrence more likely reflects vaginal relapse with failure to eradicate the offending organisms at the same time that the normal protective Lactobacillus-dominant vaginal flora fails to reestablish itself.

-Another study, published in American Journal of Obstetrics and Gynecology [194.5 (2006): 1283-1289], also related the shockingly high recurrence rates for BV in nonpregnant women.
-Recurrence rates, amongst nonpregnant women, are reported to be up to 30% within 3 months after treatment, and up to 80% within 9 months after treatment.
-When examining recurrence rates among women who were on preventative suppressive therapy, BV recurred in 25.5% of them.
-Those women who were not taking a prescription drug to suppress BV saw 59.1% recurrence.
+An additional study, published in American Journal of Obstetrics and Gynecology [194.5 (2006): 1283-1289], also related the shockingly high recurrence rates for BV in nonpregnant women.
+Recurrence rates, amongst nonpregnant women, are reported to be up to 30% within 3 months after treatment; and, up to 80% within 9 months after treatment.
+When examining recurrence rates among women, who were on preventative suppressive therapy, BV recurred in 25.5% of them.
+Those women, who were not taking a prescription drug to suppress BV, saw 59.1% recurrence.
 Also, as you may know, taking strong antibiotic drugs also paves the way for a Candida infection of some kind.
 The study stated that metronidazole had a propensity for causing a secondary vaginal yeast infection.
 Besides the obvious vaginal Candidiasis, who knows how many women also developed gut yeast infections due to these prescription antibiotics wiping out probiotic bacteria?

 - http://dx.doi.org/10.1097/01.olq.0000175367.15559.c4 - Anukam, Kingsley C., et al. "Lactobacillus vaginal microbiota of women attending a reproductive health care service in Benin city, Nigeria."
 Sexually transmitted diseases 33.1 (2006): 59-62.
 PDF Available Here, PubMed